 , in both Japan and the US, so far are Gravity Rush

-Sony also announced just before the Tokyo Game Show 2013 a sort of PS Vita slim (model PCH-2000), as it's 20% thinner and 15% lighter, comes in several colors, and replaces the OLED with an LCD screen.
+Sony also announced just before the Tokyo Game Show 2013 a second version of PS Vita (model PCH-2000) that is both 20% thinner and 15% lighter, comes in several colors, and replaces the OLED with an LCD screen.

 - The CPU is a quad core 32-bit ARM Cortex-A9 MPCore that can run up to 2.0 GHz, however, the CPU only runs at 1.25 GHz to save battery life.
 Despite being 32-bit, it does come with a plethora of nice features.

-- The GPU is a modded quad core PowerVR SGX543 running at 800 MHz (the stock chip only runs at 200 MHz).
+- The GPU is a quad core PowerVR SGX543+ running at 800 MHz.

 - 512 MB of general purpose RAM